 This course will provide students with the concepts and critical thinking skills to understand the effects of financial decisions on individuals, families, and society.
-Topics include the preparation and interpretation of personal financial statements and budgets, the time value of money, personal saving, financial market, and investment fundamentals, the effective use of consumer credit, personal bankruptcy, insurance principles, automotive and housing decisions, principles of personal taxation, and retirement planning.
+Topics include the preparation and interpretation of personal financial statements and budgets, the time value of money, personal saving, financial market and investment fundamentals, the effective use of consumer credit, individual bankruptcy, insurance principles, automotive and housing decisions, principles of individual taxation, and retirement planning.

-Revised 7/07/23
+Revised 09/30/24